 Membership on a Special Committee shall be assigned to ASOITK Officers, and can include student(s)-at-large at the discretion of the ASOITK Officers.

 The termination of committee membership is at the discretion of the ASOITK President in consultation with advisors.

+Section III: Election Committee

+The Election Committee shall adhere by the rules set forth in the ASOIT Constitution.

+The officer positions of President and Vice-President are elected positions through a popular vote on campus.

+All other officer positions shall be hired positions by the elected President and Vice-President.

 Article III: Registered Student Organizations (RSO) Handbook